FREE TRAINING!

 How to Overcome Fear Foods in ED Recovery

 Right now, I’m going to take action and get into this post!
-After reading, you’ll walk away with a comprehensive understanding of the science behind fear along with practical tips and tools to overcome your fear foods for GOOD.
+After reading, you’ll walk away with a comprehensive understanding of the science behind fear, along with practical tips and tools to overcome your fear foods.
 It is 100% possible to enjoy all foods without guilt, so keep on reading to learn how!

 Understanding Fear

 Our reptilian brain is responsible for anything that has to do with survival.
-Think thoughts about food, safety, sex - that’s all your brain stem!
-When your survival brain feels threatened, it reacts without consulting the cerebral cortex (also known as the “logical” part of your brain).
+Any thoughts about food, safety, and sex originate in your brain stem.
+When your reptilian brain feels threatened, it reacts without consulting the cerebral cortex (also known as the “logical” part of your brain).
 Staying alive is the main goal of our biological nature and doesn’t require executive functioning, so any kind of logical thinking is overridden if your safety is put at risk.
 When your brain perceives danger, it will want you to get the hell out of the danger zone: there’s no time for messing around and consulting the rational brain first!

 The Brain and Fear Foods

-But what does all this science have to do with eating disorders and fear foods?
-When you are malnourished, your survival brain perceives a food famine and thinks you need to migrate to a place where there is enough food.
-I explain this migration theory in full detail in my 7-part Adapted to Flee Famine Hypothesis series, so I recommend going back and reading all of those posts to learn everything you need to know about the biology of anorexia!
+What does all of this science have to do with eating disorders and fear foods?
+When you are malnourished, your survival brain perceives a famine and thinks you need to migrate to a place where there is enough food.
+I explain this migration theory in full detail in my 7-part Adapted to Flee Famine Hypothesis series, so I recommend reading all of those posts to learn everything you need to know about the biology of anorexia!

 Of course, rationally you know there is no food famine…but your brain doesn’t!
 There is no time to waste when it comes to survival.
 When you’re engaging in eating disorder behaviors, your amygdala is constantly eliciting a fear response and you are constantly activating your sympathetic nervous system.
 This constant state of anxiety also helps explain why you may not feel physically hungry, which can make eating feel all that more “wrong”!
 When you are in your sympathetic nervous system, hunger cues are shut off, as they would act as a distraction in a situation of real danger.
 I mean, if you were faced by a tiger in the wild, all of your body’s energy would go into making sure you run away from that tiger as fast as you can!.

-To go further with this tiger example, I believe it acts as a great metaphor in illustrating that you’re not actually afraid of the food.
+To go further with this tiger example, I believe it's a perfect metaphor in illustrating that you’re not actually afraid of the food.
 If you see that tiger, you will probably feel fear…but are you actually afraid of the tiger?
 You may think you are, but in reality, what you are most likely afraid of is the unpredictability of what the tiger may do to you.
-It’s the uncertainty that triggers the fear response, not the tiger itself.
+It’s this lack of certainty that triggers the fear response, not the tiger itself.
 Just think about it this way: as soon as you’re in a zoo and that tiger is behind glass or in a cage, you’re not afraid anymore!

-Understanding how our biology of fear affects our thoughts about food can be very helpful in eating disorder recovery because it allows us to take the power away from the fear food itself and thus, opens the opportunity to finally challenge the fear.
-Just like in the tiger example, the fear isn’t caused by the animal or object itself, but rather the uncertainty AROUND the object.
+Understanding how the biology behind fear affects our thoughts about food can be very helpful in eating disorder recovery, because it allows us to regain control over food.
+This creates the opportunity to make your own food choices by challenging what you've been conditioned to be afraid of.
+Just like in the tiger example, the fear isn’t caused by the animal or object itself, but rather the uncertainty around the object.

 Building Certainty around Fear Foods

-To overcome fear foods, just like overcoming a fear of tigers, you need to take away that uncertainty.
+To overcome fear foods, just like overcoming a fear of tigers, you need to take away the uncertainty.
 You need to build a safety net.
 In this case, that’s a sense of certainty around fear foods.
-So, how do you do that?
+But how do you do that?
 You take away any and every unpredictable aspect that could potentially surround the situation in which you tackle a fear food.

 When I was very ill, I remember I would always say, “tomorrow, I'll eat a brownie” or “tomorrow, I’ll eat a proper meal” but then it was the end of tomorrow and I hadn’t done it, just because I hadn’t set myself up for success.
 When you are surviving with an eating disorder, you are enslaved to rigid rituals and routines that may again, be rooted in autism.
-But whether you’re autistic or not, breaking the eating disorder specific routines is absolutely essential if you want to achieve full recovery!
-As hard as it is, you need to make a conscious effort to change, and doing so in a way that’s not overwhelming is exactly what I do with clients during 1:1 Coaching and also what I guide you through in my Extreme Hunger Course.
+You can learn all about my journey with Autism and Anorexia in my book Rainbow Girl.

-One specific method I often use in coaching is the same method Olympic Athletes use before they win: visualization.
-In order break your disordered routines and conquer your fears, you need to get crystal clear on the situation in which you will be doing so, and visualization helps you achieve this.
-What Olympic athletes do, is they literally IMAGINE themselves crossing the finish line before even doing so in real life.
-So, when they ACTUALLY have to do it, it's nothing new!
+One specific method I often use in coaching is the same method Olympic athletes use before they win: visualization.
+In order break free from your disordered routines and conquer your fears, you need to get crystal clear on the situation in which you will be doing so, and visualization helps you achieve this.
+What Olympic athletes do, is they literally imagine themselves crossing the finish line before even doing so in real life.
+So, when they actually have to do it, it's nothing new!

 Several studies have been conducted to explore what happens in the brain when someone is visualizing a certain experience vs actually doing it.
 With advanced brain imaging techniques such as magnetic resonance imaging (also known as MRI), scientists have found that when you visualize something, the same parts of the brain activate as when you are actually doing the thing.
 This means that intentional visualization has virtually the same effect on the neural pathways in your brain as if you were really engaging in the activity in reality!
 How COOL is that?